SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ## 1.1 Quick Start

-This quick start consists of using several ASP.NET Core sample applications that show how to use the Steeltoe MySql Connector for connecting to a MySql service on Cloud Foundry.
+This quick start consists of using several ASP.NET Core sample applications that show how to use the Steeltoe MySQL Connector for connecting to a MySQL service on Cloud Foundry.

 There are three sample applications you can choose from for this quick start: